A mathematical theory of topological invariants of quantum lattice systems: Local Lie systems over fuzzy semilinear sets

-It is easy to check that the assignment $U\mapsto\mfkgal(U)$ it is a coflasque pre-cosheaf of \Frechet-Lie algebras satisfying Property I. To check the cosheaf property, the following lemma is useful. \begin{lemma} Let $\mfkF$ be a pre-cosheaf of vector spaces on a distributive lattice $L$, with co-restriction maps $\iota_{U,V}:U\to V$.
-Then $\mfkF$ is a cosheaf on $L$ (with the topology of finite covers) iff for any $U,V \in L$ the following sequence is exact
+\begin{prop} The assignment $U\mapsto \mfkgal(U)$ is a local Lie system. \end{prop} \begin{proof} It is easy to check that the assignment $U\mapsto\mfkgal(U)$ is a coflasque pre-cosheaf of \Frechet-Lie algebras satisfying Property I. The only thing left to check is that it is a cosheaf of vector spaces.
+By Lemma \ref{lma:2-is-sufficient}, it is sufficient to show that for any $U,V\in\CS_n$ the sequence